 Cat spray is an unpleasant reality with some cats.
-There are a lot of reasons a cat may spray, and a visit with your veterinarian is a good place to strategize solutions.
-However, correcting the problem may take some time, and living with cat spray odor all over your home won’t allow you to wait.
-There are some quick and easy recipes for cat spray odor removers that can be made with ingredients you probably have on hand.
+There are a lot of reasons a cat may spray urine, and a visit with your veterinarian is a good place to strategize solutions.
+However, correcting the problem may take some time, and living with cat spray odor all over your home is not ideal.

 While you can purchase cat urine cleaning products in pet supply stores, there are some quick and easy recipes for cat spray odor removers that can be made with ingredients you probably have on hand.
 Use one or more of these formulations on different surfaces in your home.

 Enzyme-based laundry detergents help remove stains and odors from clothing by chemically breaking them down so that they are easier to rinse away.
 To create your own DIY cat urine remover, simply mix 2 teaspoons of enzyme-based laundry detergent with 4 cups of water.
 Make sure your laundry detergent doesn't use ammonia or bleach, as these chemicals can smell like urine to a cat and the odor can actually cause your feline friend to spray again in reaction.

 This cleanser works on carpeting, fabrics, and even hard surfaces.
 Spray this solution on the urine and allow it to sit on soft surfaces until it's dry; wipe it away from hard surfaces.
 The enzymes will break down the urine into carbon dioxide and water, which eliminates the stain and the odor of cat spray.